Migracode-Barcelona/old-syllabus-contents/js-core/week-04/lesson.md

 The program above will print "Hello world" to the console.
 Notice how it uses the value assigned to the variable `greeting`.

-### Exercise (5 minutes)
+### Exercise C (5 minutes)

+1. Create the file `exercise-C.js` script in the folder `week-1/InClass`
-1. Add a variable `greeting` to js1-week1.js and assign a greeting of your choice to the variable
+2. Add a variable `greeting` to js1-week1.js and assign a greeting of your choice to the variable
-2. Print your `greeting` to the console 3 times.
+3. Print your `greeting` to the console 3 times.
 You should see your greeting 3 times on the console, one on each line.

 ## Strings